Spring Leaf & Wood Mulch Program

 Composting - "An Everyday Way to Fight Global Climate Change"

 Are you interested in composting food waste, but aren't able to do so at home?
 The Resource Recovery Division now has Resource Recovery Stations, located at four of the City's Famers' Markets (Old Town, Del Ray, West End, & Four Mile Run).
 Staff will be on site to explain how to compost food and yard waste at home, and accept items for composting.
 There will also be compost tubs available to purchase for $5; each one conveniently has a lid, handle, and small enough to transport food waste to and from home, disposing items at the stations located in the Farmers' Markets.

 Compost is one of the most valuable resources for beautifying your landscape, preventing waste and saving money.
 Typical yard waste such as leaves, grass clippings, and shrub trimmings are some of the ingredients used to make compost.
 Finished compost is produced when bacteria and fungi break down organic matter in the pile or bin.

-Assists the soil in holding nutrients and moisture where plants can use them, reducing the need for fertilizers and excess watering.
+- Supplements the soil's capacity to hold nutrients and moisture so plants can use them, reducing the need for fertilizers and excess watering.

 Composting is generally easy following 4 easy steps:

 - Choose or construct an appropriate bin for your compost.
 General yard waste and grass clippings can be composted in almost any type of compost bin.
 Enclosed bins may be more difficult to turn and aerate, but they are also better for regulating moisture and temperature, which can accelerate the composting process.
 NOTE: Although vegetable and fruit scraps make excellent compost, we highly recommend you choose an enclosed container with a secure lid to avoid attracting unwanted animals or other pests.